eduardoamendola/CloudFormation/README.md

 CFN Stack ==> (API call to lambda::InvokeFunction) ==> Lambda function with an execution role with the right permissions (logs:* and cloudformation:DescribeStacks).

 Lambda function ==> API call (PUT via HTTPS) to ResponseURL (pre-signed S3 bucket) (can contain a "Data")

+## LaunchConfiguration updates

+When you update a property of the LaunchConfiguration resource, AWS CloudFormation deletes that resource and creates a new launch configuration with the updated properties and a new name.

+This update action does not deploy any change across the running Amazon EC2 instances in the auto scaling group.
+In other words, an update simply replaces the LaunchConfiguration so that when the auto scaling group launches new instances, they will get the updated configuration, but existing instances continue to run with the configuration that they were originally launched with.
+This works the same way as if you made similar changes manually to an auto scaling group.

+If you want to update existing instances when you update the LaunchConfiguration resource, you must specify an update policy attribute for the AWS::AutoScaling::AutoScalingGroup resource.
+For more information, see UpdatePolicy (ASG Rolling Updates).

 ## ASG Rolling Updates